fanduel-oss/refract/docs/recipes/creating-an-api-dependency.md

 #### Runtime Configuration

 Another significant advantage to this approach is that it can simplify runtime API configuration.
-For example, if you need to pass some data along with every request, you can achieve this by instantiating your api dependency inside a callack function:
+For example, if you need to pass some data along with every request, you can achieve this by instantiating your api dependency inside a callback function:

 ```js
 const createApiDependency = ({ apiUrl, client }) => {